vaimo/composer-patches/README.md

 List of generalized changes for each release.

+### 3.13.1

+* Fix: roll-back with 'undo' to reset package when used with specific targets.

 ### 3.13.0

-* Feature: Option to apply only some of the patches based on text-based file name filter
+* Feature: Option to apply only some of the patches based on text-based file name filter.
-* Feature: Added an option for the user to have control over the sequence of the patchers
+* Feature: Added an option for the user to have control over the sequence of the patchers.
-* Fix: patch path strip levels re-ordered to go sequentially from 0 to 4 to allow first run to be with 'as is' path
+* Fix: patch path strip levels re-ordered to go sequentially from 0 to 4 to allow first run to be with 'as is' path.
-* Fix: changed patch applier logic to test different patchers with same level rather than going through all patches with levels in sequence
+* Fix: changed patch applier logic to test different patchers with same level rather than going through all patches with levels in sequence.
-* Fix: preferring standard patcher instead of starting with GIT
+* Fix: preferring standard patcher instead of starting with GIT.
-* Fix: patches not being reset when removing all patches from patch provider in vendor folder and running '--from-source --redo my/package'
+* Fix: patches not being reset when removing all patches from patch provider in vendor folder and running '--from-source --redo my/package'.

 ### 3.12.1

-* Feature: Renamed 'reset' to 'redo' to make the command argument's purpose easier to understand when compared with 'redo'
+* Feature: Renamed 'reset' to 'redo' to make the command argument's purpose easier to understand when compared with 'redo'.
-* Fix: Properly re-apply all patches when using 'from-source' nad 'redo' arguments together
+* Fix: Properly re-apply all patches when using 'from-source' nad 'redo' arguments together.

 ### 3.12.0

 * Feature: Introduced a new composer command to make it easier to re-apply all patches and give newly defined patches a quick test-run (composer patch).

 ### 3.11.0

 * Feature: Reset all patched packages when vaimo/composer-patches in removed from a project (with an option of leaving the patches applied).
-* Feature: Added the possibility for a project to define custom patch appliers or override the ones that are built into the package (see: Patcher Configuration)
+* Feature: Added the possibility for a project to define custom patch appliers or override the ones that are built into the package (see: Patcher Configuration).
 * Fix: Avoid crashing at the end of a composer operation when vaimo/composer-patches was removed while it was executing, but it's plugin class remains loaded and triggers an action after all install/uninstall actions are done.

 ### 3.10.4

-* Maintenance: changes to package meta-data
+* Maintenance: changes to package meta-data.

 ### 3.10.3

-* Fix: crash due to "missing array key" that's caused by bad comparison in code when using only 'depends' on certain patch declarations
+* Fix: crash due to "missing array key" that's caused by bad comparison in code when using only 'depends' on certain patch declarations.

 ### 3.10.2

 * Fix: declaration of 'depends' was overriding 'version'.
 Constraints defined on those keys are now merged.
-* Fix: patch applied when single version constraint was matched even when multiple ones defined
+* Fix: patch applied when single version constraint was matched even when multiple ones defined.

 ### 3.10.1